B i o g r a p h y

 Australian-born baritone James Roser initially began a career as an environmental scientist, having completed a Bachelor of Advanced Science (Honours) at the University of NSW, before beginning his musical studies.
 He was a recipient of a number of major singing awards in Australia, including the Mietta Song Recital Award, Vienna State Opera Award and Britten-Pears Young Artist Award, was a young artist with Pacific Opera and has sung with the Vienna State Opera, Victorian Opera, Staatstheater Cottbus, Tiroler Festspiele Erl and Opera Australia.

-Operatic roles he has performed include Rigoletto, Amfortas (Parsifal), Don Giovanni, Beckmesser (Die Meistersinger von Nürnberg), Gunther (Götterdämmerung), Wotan (Das Rheingold), Il Conte, Antonio (Le Nozze di Figaro), Guglielmo (Cosi fan tutte), Papageno (Die Zauberflöte), Allazim (Zaide), Schaunard (La Boheme), Owen Wingrave, Escamillo (Carmen), Peter (Hänsel und Gretel), Johann (Werther), Mr. Gobineau (The Medium), and he made his musical theatre debut in 2012 singing the role of ‘Curly’ in Oklahoma! at the Rainhill Music Festival.
+Operatic roles he has performed include Rigoletto, Amfortas (Parsifal), Beckmesser (Die Meistersinger von Nürnberg), Gunther (Götterdämmerung), Wotan (Das Rheingold), Don Giovanni, Il Conte (Le Nozze di Figaro), Guglielmo (Cosi fan tutte), Papageno (Die Zauberflöte), Allazim (Zaide), Wiedhopf (Die Vögel), Schaunard (La Boheme), Owen Wingrave, Escamillo (Carmen), Peter (Hänsel und Gretel), Johann (Werther), Mr. Gobineau (The Medium), and he made his musical theatre debut in 2012 singing the role of ‘Curly’ in Oklahoma! at the Rainhill Music Festival.
+His performance as Rigoletto was televised on Servus TV and his recent performance as Wiedhopf in 'Die Vögel' was televised on ORF, both performed with the Tiroler Festspiele.

 Photograph: Robert Parigger